-If you wish to discuss any aspect of our school or to make a referral please contact Emma Rose (Local Authority Partnership Manager) on 07557745745 or by email emma.rose@witherslackgroup.co.uk or Rachel Lyne (Referrals coordinator) on 07833 697578 or by email on Rachel.lyne@witherslackgroup.co.uk.
+If you wish to discuss any aspect of our school or to make a referral, please contact Sian Gloder (Local Authority Partnership Manager) on 07939 457059 or by email.

+sian.gloder@witherslackgroup.co.uk

 The school's Admissions Policy is available on request.